 A broker who answers these confidently is one worth hiring.
 A broker who deflects or generalizes is not.

-Apartment buildings are valued differently than other commercial real estate.
-Cap rates, GRM, price per unit, and current debt service coverage all drive value — not comparable sales alone.
+Apartment buildings are valued differently than other commercial real estate — cap rates, GRM, price per unit, and debt service coverage drive value, not comparable sales alone.

-Generalist brokers may understand these things academically, but they don't have the deal flow to know how today's specific buyers are behaving.
-Apartment-specific deal flow is what matters.
-See how I sell apartment buildings and the current San Diego apartment cap rates my pricing is based on.
+Generalists may understand these academically, but they lack the deal flow to know how today's buyers actually behave.
+See how I sell apartment buildings and the current cap rates my pricing is based on.

 _edited.png)